Banned Dogs In Australia -

 What Are The Consequences of Keeping a Restricted Dog Breed in Australia?

 Keeping a restricted dog breed is not an offence in itself.
-If you fail to register them with the local council and follow the strict laws they set for you, you may face fines or jail time.
-The punishment varies depending on the state you live in Australia so do consult your local council for the most updated information.
+If you fail to register them with the local council and don't follow the strict laws they set for you, you may face fines or jail time.
+The punishment varies depending on the Australian state of residence, so do consult your local council for the most updated information.

 If your dog kills someone, you as the owner can face up to 10 years in prison.
 If your dog injures or endangers someone’s health, you could face up to 5 years in prison.